 The broccoli is browned up a bit and left alone for a few minutes, and then the creamy orzo and chickpeas are pumped up with flavour assists from shallots, garlic, lemon, and thyme (and some chili flakes if you love a bit of heat–you all know that I do!).
-A dreamy drizzle of cashew cream smoothes it all out and makes our finished orzo SO.
+Vegetable stock and a dreamy drizzle of cashew cream smoothes it all out and makes our finished orzo SO.
 LUSH.

 This one is hard to mess up, and it’s so satisfying and delicious–it doesn’t matter what kind of eater you are.
 As always, I’m trying to make beautiful vegan food for everyone.
 I know and feel these strong shifts toward plant-based food happening in our world lately.
 It’s powerful!
 But I also recognize that some people are slow to change because of convenience, accessibility, and just personal preferences.
 Meeting halfway can seriously make a world of difference in terms of resources used.
 We need millions of people trying to change a few small things in their life; not a handful of people doing everything perfectly.